minetest-mirrors/easyvend/README.md

 ## Appendix
+### Developer information
+If you want to a container node compatible with vending/depositing machines, use the Easyvend API, see the file `API.md`.

 ### Converting machines from `vendor` mod (experimental)
 This mod is able to automatically transform the vending and depositing machines from Bad\_Command\_'s Vending machines [`vendor`] mod on loading